N0z3x/Simple-Utillity/README.md

 # Other
-You can`t ignore this one.
+You can ignore this one.
 To create this app will take so much time, u will see if ill upload app